-Video poker is one of the most loved games of online and physical casino players.
+Video poker is one of the most loved games by online and land-based casino players alike.
 While poker is a strategical game, strategy begins where the proverbial luck of the draw finishes.
 How do you make the most out of your hand?

 Video poker offers the best of both worlds for many poker enthusiasts, particularly those who are primarily interested in strategy.
-There's no bluffing with the software, and it won't trash talk you (although you can throw as much trash as you like!).
+There's no bluffing with the software, and it won't trash talk you.
 While personal interaction is an important aspect of poker around a table with friends, its absence in video poker allows you to focus on your strategy.
-(Of course, you can also bring those skills back to the table, and then clean house with your friends!)
+(Of course, you can also bring those skills back to the table, and then clean-house with your friends!)

 Our in-depth video poker guide is applicable to both online and physically-based video poker.
 We'll tell you what you have to know before you get in front of the screen, and we have some truly eye-opening advice to get you more frequent and bigger wins.

 Beginning Video Poker Strategy